 Ludmilla Morozova-Roche - Professor

 1. Structural characterization of amyloid assemblies with particular focus on the early events in fibrillation process.
 Inhibition and reversal of amyloid formation.
-A state of the art atomic force microscopy (AFM), a range of biophysical and biochemical techniques are applied.
+AFM and a range of biophysical and biochemical techniques are applied.

 2. Revealing molecular and cellular mechanisms of amyloid toxicity, which involves identification of the toxic amyloid species and determination how they cause cell damage and death.
 Analysis of the apoptotic activity of proteinaceous complexes towards tumor cells.